 Antioxidants neutralize harmful molecules in your body called free radicals, the normal yet damaging byproducts created when your body produces energy, fights infection or is exposed to toxins.
-Although the body manufactures its own antioxidants, researchers say that isn’t enough to maintain good health; taking in foods full of antioxidants is beneficial to your overall health.
 Antioxidant vitamins A, C and E available in supplement form can be harmful to people on dialysis, though many take a renal vitamin supplement that contains 60-100 mg of vitamin C per day as recommended by their doctor.

 One of the best ways to get antioxidants is through food.
-Dietitians use colors in fruits and vegetables to identify antioxidants, and recommend eating a variety of colorful foods each day.
-Antioxidants based on color include:
+Dietitians use colors in fruits and vegetables to identify antioxidants, which include:

 Here are 10 colorful, high-antioxidant foods for the kidney diet.

 Black plums are higher in antioxidants than red.
-Look for plums with good color and a fairly firm to slightly soft feel.
-Pit and freeze plums and add them to smoothies, puree them for Quick Fruit Sorbet or try Old-Fashioned Plum Cake.
+Look for plums that have a fairly firm to slightly soft feel.
+Pit and freeze plums and add them to smoothies, purée them for Quick Fruit Sorbet or try Old-Fashioned Plum Cake.

 Sprinkle fresh berries on your cereal or oatmeal, use frozen ones in smoothies or bake them into pies such as More Momma’s Blackberry Mountain Pie.
 Use berries in unexpected ways to bring out the flavor of meats, including this recipe for Raspberry Wings.